SkylineCommunications/dataminer-docs-connectors/connector/doc/Globecast_France_Enhanced_Single_Destination_Transport_Service.md

 ### Connections

 This connector is an enhanced service protocol and uses a virtual connection.
-It can be applied to a service that includes four 'Globecast France Enhanced DTM Channel' services and two Cobalt switches.
+It can be applied to a service that includes four "Globecast France Enhanced DTM Channel"8/7 services and two Cobalt switches.

 ## How to use